teal33t/obsidian-openrouter/README.md

 *   🤖 **Model Selection:** Choose from a wide range of models available through OpenRouter.
 *   🌡️ **Parameter Control:** Adjust Temperature and Max Tokens for tailored responses.
 *   📝 **System Prompt:** Define a custom system prompt to guide the AI's behavior.
-*   📚 **Flexible Context:**
-    *   Include the content of your currently open note.
-    *   Select specific files or entire folders from your vault to provide context.
+*   📚 **Flexible Context:** Select specific files or entire folders from your vault to provide context.
 *   💾 **File-Based History:** Automatically save chat sessions as individual Markdown files in a designated folder within your vault.
 *   🎨 **Theme-Aware UI:** Designed to blend in with your Obsidian theme.
 *   ⚙️ **Easy Configuration:** Simple settings panel with a folder picker for history location.